Economic and Social Research Council (ESRC) Wales Doctoral Training Partnership General studentships 2022

 Studentship Awards cover tuition fees as well as a maintenance grant (currently £15,285 p.a. for full-time students); and include access to an additional Research Training Support Grant (RTSG), though an element of this latter fund may be ‘pooled’ and require separate applications from 2021 onwards.
 Other opportunities available to studentship holders include an overseas fieldwork allowance (if applicable), internships, overseas institutional visits and small grants.

-A completed application must be submitted at this webpage by the deadline 3 February 2021.
+Apply now via our website.
+Completed applications must be submitted by the deadline 3 February 2022.

 Please include 'ESRC' in the funding section of the PhD application form.
 Please also upload the following supporting documents;